MicrosoftDocs/win32/desktop-src/DirectShow/ctransinplaceinputpin.md

 ---
-Description: The CTransInPlaceInputPin class implements an input pin that is used by the CTransInPlaceFilter class. ms.assetid: 8cd2f17d-64b4-4ee6-b31a-e841ada03ce6
+description: The CTransInPlaceInputPin class implements an input pin that is used by the CTransInPlaceFilter class. ms.assetid: 8cd2f17d-64b4-4ee6-b31a-e841ada03ce6
 title: CTransInPlaceInputPin class (Transip.h) ms.topic: reference